DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 ---

 ## Threat Actor
-**Threat Actors** are indviduals or entities responsible for incidents that impact security and data protection
+**Threat Actors** are individuals or entities responsible for incidents that impact security and data protection

 #### Threat Actor Motivations